jangbersahaja/fishon-dev/docs/IMPLEMENTATION_COMPLETE.md

 # 🎉 Blog Features Implementation Complete

-All requested blog features have been successfully implemented for FishOn.my!
+All requested blog features have been successfully implemented for Fishon.my!

 ## 📋 Implementation Summary

 ### What Was Built

-This implementation adds a comprehensive blog management system to FishOn.my with 9 major features:
+This implementation adds a comprehensive blog management system to Fishon.my with 9 major features:

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                    FishOn.my Blog System                     │
+│                    Fishon.my Blog System                     │
 ├─────────────────────────────────────────────────────────────┤
 │                                                               │
 │  🎛️  Admin Dashboard        📝 WYSIWYG Editor               │